Leaflet/Leaflet.fullscreen/README.md

 __ProTip__ You may want to install `watch` so you can run `watch make` without needing to execute make on every change.

+### Supported Leaflet Versions

+Leaflet 1.0 and later is supported.
+Earlier versions may work, but are not tested.